-The UUA Standing on the Side of Love campaign harnesses the power of love to end oppression, and the UU College of Social Justice provides experiential learning opportunities to deepen the work of justice for people of all ages.
+The UUA Side With Love campaign harnesses the power of love to end oppression, and the UU College of Social Justice provides experiential learning opportunities to deepen the work of justice for people of all ages.

 UUA Welcoming Congregation designation renewal!
-In response to the SJ Group’s proposal and the board’s recommendation, the UU Casper members voted unanimously at the June 4th annual congregational meeting to begin the process of renewing our UUA Welcoming Congregation designation!
+In June 2017 UU Casper members voted unanimously to begin the process of renewing our UUA Welcoming Congregation designation!
 This designation reflects UU Casper’s commitment to be inclusive of LGBTQ individuals and their concerns at every level of congregational life.
-The SJ group will spearhead this process, which involves activities of assessment, reflection and education, and will culminate in submission of the official renewal application to the UUA by June 30, 2018.
+The SJ group spearheaded this year-long process, which culminated in submission of the renewal application to UUA in June 2018!

 Gender Neutral Restrooms Database Project: The SJ Group wants to spread the word about the great need for safe restroom access for transgender and gender nonconforming individuals!
 Refuge Restrooms has established a searchable data base at http://www.refugerestrooms.org/ to help people locate safe gender neutral restrooms.
 We need your help!
 If you discover any business, restaurant, or any other location that has gender neutral restrooms, go to http://www.refugerestrooms.org/ and add it to the database by clicking on “Submit a New Restroom.”
 If you do, please let the SJ Group know!